 Online Master’s Degrees in Data Science

 Southern New Hampshire University offers a slew of online data science programs.
-The standard is its MS in Data Analytics, a 12-course program that blends the technical and managerial realities of collecting and analyzing big data to make organizational improvements.
+The standard is its MS in Data Analytics, a program that blends the technical and managerial realities of collecting and analyzing big data to make organizational improvements.
 Like all SNHU programs, it concludes with a synthesizing capstone project.
 SNHU’s MBA in Business Intelligence features some crossover but its analytics features are sprinkled in as individual courses rather than integrated into the traditional MBA curriculum of marketing, finance and management techniques.
 For meatier data, you might turn to the MS in Marketing with a Marketing Research and Analytics concentration.
 Or you can crank up the technical material even further and enroll in SNHU’s MS in Information Technology-Data Analytics.
 That program is aimed at current IT pros who want to branch into big data while gaining the breadth of knowledge necessary to manage an IT department.

-Healthcare administrators, meanwhile, can choose between two SNHU degrees to propel their career.
+Healthcare administrators, meanwhile, can choose between a couple of SNHU degrees to propel their career.
 The MBA in Healthcare Informatics is a traditional program with just a sprinkling of IT and health-themed coursework.
 The International MBA in Healthcare Informatics does the same but with a multinational focus attractive for people working in international companies.
 For a more balanced blend of informatics and business coursework, look to New England College’s MBA with a concentration in Health Informatics.
 It admits both patient-focused health workers and IT pros trying to move up the career ladder.

 Data Science Events in New Hampshire

 Data Science Meetups & Communities in New Hampshire